 Minimally Invasive Gynecologic Surgery (FMIGS) Fellowship

-The Minimally Invasive Gynecology Fellowship Program is a two year program designed to provide a graduating chief resident in Ob/Gyn two additional years of extensive surgical training.
+Virginia Mason’s section of Gynecology offers a two-year Fellowship in Minimally Invasive Gynecologic Surgery accredited by the American Association of Gynecologic Laparoscopists (AAGL).
 Our fellowship was established in 1992 as a clinical Pelvic Surgery Fellowship, and has graduated fellows who now serve in academic and private practice positions around the country.
 We train our fellows in all approaches to gynecologic surgery, and our focus has concentrated in minimally invasive options.

-Under the leadership and supervision of Fellowship Director Linda Mihalov, MD, FACOG, the fellow performs a minimum of 1,000 major surgical cases and participates in ongoing clinical care and scholarly research over the course of the fellowship.
+Under the leadership and supervision of the fellowship director, the fellow performs a minimum of 1,000 major surgical cases and participates in ongoing clinical care and scholarly research over the course of the fellowship.

 Candidates must complete the AAGL Fellowship in Minimally Invasive Gynecologic Surgery online application, including: